Fahad-Mahmood/react-webpack2-bootstrap4-sass-demo/README.md

 # react-webpack2-bootstrap4-sass
-Demo repo for setting up a react project with webpack2 bootstrap4 and sass
+Demo repo for setting up a React project with Webpack 2 / Bootstrap 4 and sass.